 - Deal tactfully with a variety of personalities

 - Prioritize and manage multiple tasks and responsibilities

 - Be well versed in Microsoft® Office

 - Possess internet research and database management experience

 - Be highly motivated and be a self-starter

 What should I consider before applying for a SOPHE internship?

-The Washington, D.C.
+Washington, D.C.
 Metropolitan area has a high cost of living.
-You will need additional income/savings to support your internship stipend.
+Please keep this in mind when searching for a place to stay.